y-arjun-y/arjunyadav/pages-md/notebook.md

 (in decreasing order of "high-levelness")

-- Risk Awareness Moment: [This article](https://forum.effectivealtruism.org/posts/hybGfBnkrtL9E3EcS/how-long-will-reaching-a-risk-awareness-moment-and-charts) does a fine job explaining it.
+- Risk Awareness Moment: Risk Awareness Moments are more retroactive in nature: they are moments in our history where major national and/or international bodies come together to get their head straight on a non-partisan issue (e.g.: the ozone layer hole of Antarctica) ([this article](https://forum.effectivealtruism.org/posts/hybGfBnkrtL9E3EcS/how-long-will-reaching-a-risk-awareness-moment-and-charts) does a great job explaining RAMs for AI).

 - Mechanistic Interpretability: Essentially, it's a series of techniques that one can employ to try to reverse engineer a neural network: the inner workings of a neural network are something that, on paper, may seem decipherable: but are typically obfuscated by a lot of factors (the main one being dimensionality) ([Anthropic](https://transformer-circuits.pub/2022/mech-interp-essay/index.html))